martindospel/martindospel/README.md

 I am currently employed as a software developer consultant at [SALT](https://www.salt.dev/sv-SE).

-🔭 Currently, I am collaborating on TrackMate V2 (GoLang, React Native) Here's the link to the [Code](https://github.com/sayedmurtaza24/trackmatev2).
+🔭 Currently, I am collaborating on TrackMate V2 (GoLang, React Native).
+Here's the [Code](https://github.com/sayedmurtaza24/trackmatev2).

+🔭 I am also working on a Blog website (NextJS, Tailwind, GraphQL).

 🌱 In my spare time, I am learning more about AWS, GoLang and always deepening my knowledge of JavaScript.